ErikCumps/spwproject/src/warcab/README.md

 License: GPL V2.

-Warcab is a tool to record and track battles in an SPWaW campaign.
+Warcab is a tool to record and track battles in an SP:WaW campaign.
 It is inspired by Campaign Watcher.

 Warcab tracks information for core units (including reassignments)